 Working as an account manager at an agency is no easy task.
 Everybody wants something from them -- now.
 Some account managers are analytical geniuses.
 Others are charming extroverts.
 Regardless of style, the most effective account managers possess a wide variety of skills.

-Here are six we believe every effective account manager should have:
+Here are six key traits we believe every effective account manager should have:

 1) Recognizes all their constituencies